Quality Week: 5 days for engineers to solve the things that annoy them most

 Solution: Kaushik’s team implemented a validation framework that flagged errors on Rippling’s end before APIs were invoked to Middesk.

-Outcome: Reduced Middesk API failures from 700 to 14 (98%) and set up an automated troubleshooting feature to identify future failures, reducing manual work for ops teams.
+Outcome: The team reduced Middesk API failures from 700 to 14 (98%) and set up an automated troubleshooting feature to identify future failures, trimming manual work for ops teams.

 Rob Lambeth: Usability testing